alumae/kaldi-gstreamer-server/README.md

     {"status": 0, "result": {"hypotheses": [{"transcript": "see on teine lause."}], "final": true}}

 Server segments incoming audio on the fly.
-For each segment, many non-final and one final hypothesis are sent.
-Non-final hypothesis may change in any way.
+For each segment, many non-final and one final hypotheses are sent.
+Non-final hypotheses are used to present partial recognition hypotheses to the client.
+A sequence of non-final hypotheses is always followed by a final hypothesis.
 After sendig a final hypothesis, server proceeds to the next segment or closes the connection, if the segment was last.
 Client is reponsible for presneting the results to the user in a way suitable for the application.